JakeGreen85/JakeGreen85/README.md

 About Me
 -
-- 👋 Hi, I’m Jakob Green
+- 👋 Hi, I’m Jakob Green (BSc in Computer Science)
 - 👀 I’m interested in Football, coding, and games
 - 🌱 I’m currently studying Game Development at the IT University of Copenhagen (MSc in Games)
 - 📫 Email: jakg@itu.dk Phone: +45 31 66 69 63